MatthewWildenradt/openflights/README.md

 7. The remaining files make up our classes for routes, airports, and graphs, with the bulk of our code inside of them

-### Running the Program
-1. While in `padhi3-miw3-jorteg38-wpark26`, run `./fetch_data.sh` in order to fetch the requird data sets
-2. Navigate into `flights` using `cd flights` so that you're in the flights directory specifically
-3. Type `make flights` to compile the executables and `make test` if you want to compile our tests too
-4. While in the `flights` directory run `./test` to run our tests
-5. Type `./flights` to run our main method:
-    - *The main program contains a command line interface that loads the entire data set and allows for the user to run and interact with our algorithms.*

 ### Test Suite Information
 1.
 2.